angieclra/shopping-cart-application/README.md

-# Reject or Fail to Reject?
+# Analysis of Variance

-### A hypothesis testing application that will ease your decision-making!
+### Anova hypothesis testing application that will ease your decision-making!

-In this **Statistical Hypothesis Testing Application**:
+In this **Statistical Anova Hypothesis Testing Application**:
 - The instructions will be written down in the beginning of the application in order to guide the user
-- Ask the user to input data (minimum of 30, assuming Normality)
+- Ask the user to input data (minimum of 3 for each category)
 - This data will then be used for the hypothesis testing
 - Define the null hypothesis and alternative hypothesis
-- The null hypothesis must be equal to a number
+- The null hypothesis: means are all equal or no difference
-- The alternative hypothesis could be less, greater, and not equal to or two-sided test
+- The alternative hypothesis: means are not all equal
 - Choose the significance level (options: 0.10, 0.05, 0.01)
 - If significance level is not given, 0.05 is then assumed
 - Compute the test statistic
+- Calculate the degree of freedom
 - Help the user reach a conclusion to decide on the null hypothesis

 This Java desktop application will mostly be targeted to all, especially those